ciderapp/plugin-template-wip/README.md

 ## Available Commands
 - `npm run dev` - Start development server, Cider can then listen to this server when you select "Enable Vite" from the main menu
 - `npm run build` - Build the plugin to `dist/{plugin.config.ts:identifier}`
+- `npm run prepare-marketplace` - Prepare a ZIP package in the correct format for the Cider Marketplace

 ## How to install after build
 - Copy `dist/{plugin.config.ts:identifier}` to the `/plugins` directory of your Cider app data directory